MaisonetteWorld/slate/source/index.html.md

 # Wishlists

-Create a wishlist.
-Any user can create their own wishlist, admins can create wishlists for others.
+Destroy a wishlist.
+Users can destroy their own wishlists, admins can destroy any.

 ## Create a wishlist